samvera-deprecated/hydra/CONTRIBUTING.md

   * Then checkout the new branch with `git checkout fix/master/my_contribution`.
   * Please avoid working directly on the `master` branch.
   * You may find the [hub suite of commands](https://github.com/defunkt/hub) helpful
-* Make sure you have added the necessary tests for your changes.
+* Make sure you have added sufficient tests and documentation for your changes.
 * Run _all_ the tests to assure nothing else was accidentally broken.

 ### Documenting Code